daqi/chatapp/README.md

 ```

-For more info on working with the `socket.js` file, checkout the [Socket Component docs](https://github.com/serverless-components/socket).
+For more info on working with the `socket.js` file, check out the [socket component docs](https://github.com/serverless-components/socket).

 ### 3. Configure